Kong/atc-router/README.md

 **returns:**

 - *is_valid*: A boolean value, true if the expression is valid according to the schema, false otherwise.
 - *err*: A string describing the error, if the expression is not valid.
-If the expression is valid, this value will be nil.
+Otherwise, this value will be nil.

 [Back to TOC](#table-of-contents)